chriscdn/format-date/README.md

 ### Formatting a Date Range

-Formats a date range as a human-readable string.
+Format a date range as a human-readable string.

 ```ts
 import { formatDateRange } from "@chriscdn/format-date";